 When writing an introduction, the general rule is to use a broad to a specific structure.
 Here’s a quick guide to starting an essay and the steps to writing a solid introduction.

-5 Key Elements of an Introduction
+5 Key Elements Every Essay Introduction Needs

-Slap a few lines together and voila, you might think but that’s not how you should approach writing introductory paragraphs.
+Slap a few lines together, and voila, you might think, but that’s not how you should approach writing introductory paragraphs.
 Here are some key elements of a good introduction.

 1. Engaging hook